wpup/digster/README.md

 #### Register composer

 With Digster you can register composer with any template or a specified template.

+This example is for `post` object, but Digster already have this global variable loaded.

 ```php
 // 'any', 'page' or 'page.twig'